Marangona Lugana

 Turbiana · Lake Garda · approx. €13

 Alessandro’s calling card.
 Pale straw yellow with greenish reflections.
-White flowers, lemon zest, green apple — and a saline minerality that reveals someone here takes the soil seriously.
+White blossom, lemon zest, green apple — and a saline minerality that reveals someone who takes the soil seriously.
 Silky acidity, green melon, white peach on the finish.
 94 points Wine Enthusiast.

 Pairs with: Lake Garda fish, fritto misto, risotto al limone, spaghetti alle vongole.